What Is Amazon SES? Setup Guide and Pricing

 High Deliverability

-Amazon SES uses dedicated IP addresses, domain authentication (SPF, DKIM), and reputation management to keep your emails out of spam folders.
+Amazon SES uses dedicated IP addresses, domain authentication, and reputation management to keep your emails out of spam folders.

-It integrates with ISP feedback loops to report bounces and complaints in real time.
-This helps you maintain a strong sender reputation.
+It connects to ISP feedback loops.
+Bounces and complaints show up in real time.
+This helps you keep a strong sender reputation.

 Scalability and Flexibility

-SES scales from hundreds of emails per day to millions without provisioning servers.
-It adjusts to your volume automatically.
+SES scales from hundreds of emails per day to millions.
+You do not need to set up extra servers.
+It adjusts to your volume on its own.

-You can send via SMTP, AWS SDKs, or the SES REST API.
-This makes it easy to integrate SES into almost any environment.
+You can send through SMTP, AWS SDKs, or the SES REST API.
+This makes it easy to add SES to almost any stack.

 Cost-Effectiveness

 Amazon SES uses pay-as-you-go pricing with no upfront fees.
-If you send from an EC2-hosted application, the first 62,000 emails per month are free.
+If you send from an EC2 app, the first 62,000 emails per month are free.
 After that, you pay $0.10 per 1,000 emails.
-See the full pricing breakdown in the Amazon SES Pricing section below.
+See the full breakdown in the Amazon SES Pricing section below.

 Security and Compliance

-SES encrypts emails in transit with TLS and lets you set IAM policies to control who can send through your account.
+SES encrypts emails in transit with TLS.
+You can set IAM policies to control who sends through your account.

-For compliance, SES supports DMARC, SPF, and DKIM to prevent spoofing and phishing.
-It meets industry standards required by regulated industries like healthcare and finance.
+SES also supports DMARC, SPF, and DKIM to prevent spoofing and phishing.
+It meets the standards that regulated industries like healthcare and finance require.

 Inbound Email Processing

 Amazon SES can receive emails too.
-You can store incoming messages in S3, trigger Lambda functions for processing, or route them to Amazon SNS for pub/sub notifications.
-To understand how SNS fits alongside other AWS messaging services, see our AWS SNS vs SQS vs EventBridge comparison.
+You can store incoming messages in S3, trigger Lambda functions, or route them to Amazon SNS for pub/sub notifications.
+To see how SNS fits with other AWS messaging services, read our AWS SNS vs SQS vs EventBridge comparison.

-This makes SES useful for email-based workflows like automated ticketing systems, customer support, or lead capture.
+SES works well for email-based workflows like ticketing systems, customer support, or lead capture.

 How to Get Started with Amazon SES